3M

 The full review

 The lightest member of the Ultrathon family, this 19% DEET pump still clears the bar for a recommended rating.
 DEET's published evidence and a clean safety read keep both of those pillars strong, and all 3 audited claims hold up.
-The trade-off is duration: at this concentration our model puts complete mosquito protection at 3 to 4 hours, which softens the effectiveness pillar and makes this a shorter, more reapplication-heavy companion to the lotion and aerosol.
+The trade-off is mosquito duration, since at this concentration our model puts complete mosquito protection at 3 to 4 hours while tick coverage runs a longer 4 to 6 hours.
 Transparency is the other soft spot, with the inerts unaccounted for and only the active quantified.
-The propellant-free pump lets you control exactly where it lands, a sensible pick for shorter outings.
+The propellant-free pump lets you control exactly where it lands, a sensible pick for shorter outings where you don't mind reapplying.

 Scorecard